wesleytian/blog/content/2019/whitney.md

 title="Newton" class="center_norm_rounded"/>
 <center> *"Iconic, dude."* </center>

 Not yet ready to become Bear Grylls, Doug responded, "Hell no!" when offered the piss-filtered water.
-Newton, being a true friend, ended up giving the rest of the water from his bottle to Doug and drank the filtered piss himself.
+Newton, being a true friend, offered the rest of the water from his bottle to Doug and drank the filtered piss himself.

 When asked what the water tasted like, Newton though for a second, furrowed his brows and said, "It didn't taste like water.
 It tasted a bit bitter."

 Who knew?

-(So apparently, drinking filtered piss is actually a bad idea.
+(So apparently, drinking filtered piss is actually a terrible idea.
 See [this comment thread](https://www.facebook.com/groups/30962451768/permalink/10156539356891769/) for details.)

+Oh and Doug never ended up taking the water that Newton offered him, so Newton drank the filtered piss for no reason.

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>
 <center> *9:37 a.m. – Mile 9: Looking east at the summit from the Trail Crest* </center>

 It was around this point that acute mountain sickness began to seriously impact our performance.
-Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM while running out of breath consistently, Newton felt nauseous and wanted to puke, and we all had the worst headaches of our entire lives. <br>
+Even with the two previous days of acclimatization, Nori's heartrate remained a steady 180 BPM, Newton felt nauseous, and we all had the worst headaches of our entire lives. <br>
-Every single step I took, I felt my head throbbing and pulsating with blood.  <br>
+Every few minutes, I felt my head throbbing and pulsating with blood.  <br>
-Every. <br>
-Single.  <br>
-Step. <br>

 Step.  <br> <br>

 Throb. <br> <br>

 Step.  <br>
 On the outside, I had my usual deadpan face, but internally I was screaming.

+If it had gotten much worse for us, we would've turned back for safety reasons, but since the swelling of blood of my head would reside after a few minutes at a certain altitude, and it was tolerable for Newton and Nori we continued onwards.

+While we were all suffering, Doug, on the otherhand, luckily experienced no symptoms whatsoever.
+Apparently 40% of mountaineers don't experience AMS symptoms at 14,000 feet.
+Why?
+Nobody knows.

 <img src="/whitney/snowfield.png" alt="Snowfield"
 title="Wesley" class="center_norm_rounded"/>